US Capitol secured, 4 dead after rioters stormed the halls of Congress to block Biden's win - KRDO

 Multiple officers have been injured with at least one transported to the hospital, multiple sources tell CNN.

-Smoke grenades were used on the Senate side of the Capitol, as police work to clear the building of rioters.
-Windows on the west side of the Senate have been broken, and hundreds of officers are amassing on the first floor of the building.
+Smoke grenades were used on the Senate side of the Capitol, as police worked to clear the building of rioters.
+Windows on the west side of the Senate were broken, and hundreds of officers amassed on the first floor of the building.

 The Senate floor was cleared of rioters as of 3:30 p.m.
-ET, and an officer told CNN that they have successfully squeezed them away from the Senate wing of the building and towards the Rotunda, and they are removing them out of the East and West doors of the Capitol.
-It’s not clear if any of the individuals have been taken into custody.
+ET, and an officer told CNN that they successfully squeezed them away from the Senate wing of the building and toward the Rotunda.
+The protesters were removed through the east and west doors of the Capitol.
+At least 52 people were arrested as of 9:30 p.m.
+ET Wednesday in Washington.

-The US Capitol Police worked to secure the second floor of the Capitol first, and were seen just before 5 p.m. pushing demonstrators off the steps on the east side of the building.
-With about 30 minutes to go before Washington, DC’s 6 p.m.
+The US Capitol Police worked to secure the second floor of the Capitol first, and were seen just before 5 p.m.
+ET pushing demonstrators off the steps on the east side of the building.
+With about 30 minutes to go before Washington’s 6 p.m.
 ET curfew, Washington police amassed in a long line to push the mob back from the Capitol grounds.

 It took until roughly 5:40 p.m.
 ET for the building to once again be secured, according to the sergeant-at-arms.